Skip to main content

 Exploring templates

-To view the catalog, click Explore templates in the top-right menu bar in the Overview or Workflows section: Explore Templates The catalog will open in an overlay: OpenOps Templates Catalog before signing up with OpenOps Cloud By default, the catalog contains six templates.
+To view the catalog, click Explore templates in the top-right menu bar in the Overview or Workflows section: The catalog will open in an overlay: OpenOps template catalog before signing up with OpenOps Cloud By default, the catalog contains six templates.
 To view more, click Explore more and sign up for a free OpenOps Cloud account.
-As a result, the Templates catalog in your OpenOps installation will be extended to show all available templates: OpenOps Templates Catalog after signing up with OpenOps Cloud

 You may not be able to connect to OpenOps Cloud and see additional templates if: